-This course, which is designed for graduate students throughout the University whose native language is not English, explores the expectations of academic writing in the USA, and the features that make academic discourse and argumentation unique.
+This course, which is designed for PhD students throughout the University whose native language is not English, primarily explores the expectations of academic writing in the USA, and the features that make academic discourse and argumentation unique.
 This is done by analyzing sample texts, papers in the students' own disciplines, and the students' own writing.
-Second, through in-class and homework tasks students practice language skills and specific academic research and writing skills, so that the features of academic writing become clearer and more manageable.
-Finally, they get some guidance as to general intelligibility in written English (grammar, clarity, coherence, etc.).
+Second, through in-class and homework tasks, students practice language skills and specific academic research and writing skills, so that the features of academic writing become clearer.
+Finally, students are given guidance as to general intelligibility in written English (grammar, clarity, coherence, etc.).

-GAS 610 is offered in the spring semester only.
+GAS 610 is offered in both the Fall and Spring semesters.
 It usually meets on Tuesdays and Thursdays from 9:00-10:30 AM.

-Registration is by permit only and can be completed by contacting Mr. Christos Theodoropulos.
-You may phone him at 898-2049 or send him an email message at firstname.lastname@example.org .
+Registration is by permit only and can be completed by contacting Ms. Elizabeth Gillstrom at email@example.com .